Derandomized Balanced Allocation: Introduction

 For the heavy load case in the $1$-choice scheme, a perfectly random hash function guarantees a maximum load of $\frac{m}{n}+O(\sqrt{\log n \cdot \frac{m}{n}})$ from the Chernoff bound.
 Hence any pseudorandom generator fooling the Chernoff bound within polynomial small error is a hash family matching this maximum load.
 Schmidt et al. \cite{SSS95} showed that $O(\log n)$-wise independence could derandomize the Chernoff bound, which provides a hash function with $O(\log^2 n)$ random bits.
 In a recent breakthrough~\cite{GKM15}, Gopolan, Kane, and Meka designed a pseudorandom generator with seed length $O(\log n (\log \log n)^2)$ to fool halfspaces, the Chernoff bound, and many other classes, which provides a hash family of $O(\log n (\log \log n)^2)$ bits.

 \paragraph{Multiple-choice schemes.} For $m=n$ balls in the $d$-choice schemes, the original argument of \cite{ABKU} adopts an inductive proof that relies on the assumption of full randomness.
 It is folklore (e.g., \cite{RRW14,DKRT}) that $O(\log n)$-wise independent functions could derandomize V\"{o}cking's witness tree argument \cite{Vocking} to achieve a maximum load of $\frac{\log \log n}{\log d}+O(1)$ in the \emph{Uniform-Greedy} scheme, which takes $\Theta(\log^2 n)$ random bits.
-Reingold et al. \cite{RRW14} prove the hash family of \cite{CRSW} derandomizes the following property of random graphs: for a graph with $n$ vertices and $n/C_0$ random edges, every connected component has size $O(\log n)$ with high probability.
-Besides applications in Cuckoo hashing, Reingold et al. \cite{RRW14} show the hash family \cite{CRSW} guarantees a maximum load of $\log \log n + O(1)$ in the \emph{Uniform-Greedy} scheme for \emph{$n/C_0$} balls.
-However, for $m>n$ balls with $d$ choices, the upper bound of the maximum load proved by Reingold et al. \cite{RRW14} becomes $\frac{C_0 m}{n} \cdot \log \log n + O(1)$, while the maximum load of a perfectly random hash function is $\frac{\log \log n}{\log d}+O(\frac{m}{n})$.
+Reingold et al. \cite{RRW14} prove the hash family of \cite{CRSW} derandomizes Cuckoo hashing and achieves a maximum load of $\log \log n + O(1)$ in the \emph{Uniform-Greedy} scheme for \emph{$n/C_0$} balls for any constant $C_0>2$.
+This leaves a gap for $m>n$ balls and $d>2$ choices, where the guarantee of the maximum load in Reingold et al. \cite{RRW14} becomes $\frac{C_0 m}{n} \cdot \big( \log \log n + O(1) \big)$.

 V\"ocking~\cite{Vocking} introduced \emph{Always-Go-Left} scheme to further improve the maximum loads of $d$-choice schemes to $\frac{\log \log n}{d \log \phi_d}+O(1)$.
 In the same work, V\"ocking showed a lower bound to illustrate that the load $\frac{\log \log n}{d \log \phi_d}$ is optimal for random $d$-choice schemes.
 However, much less is known about the derandomization of the \emph{Always-Go-Left} scheme except $O(\log n)$-wise independent functions for V\"{o}cking's witness tree argument \cite{Vocking}, which is pointed out in \cite{RRW14,DKRT}.